zooko/smalloc/README.md

-Things `smalloc` does not attempt to do:
+Things `smalloc` does not currently attempt to do:

-* Try to prevent exploitation after a memory-usage bug in the user code.
+* Try to mitigate malicious exploitation after a memory-usage bug in the user code.

-* Try to minimize allocation of virtual memory.
+* Try to minimize reservation of virtual memory addresses.

+xxx move the thread id incrementer to inner_alloc()